Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Discussion, Limitations and Future Work

 \subsection{Integration into Smart Ring Platforms.}

 \paragraph{Energy Consumption.} From the hardware perspective, the simplicity of our sensor setup allows easy integration of the hand pose tracking solution into an existing smart ring.
 In Fig.~\ref{fig: hardware}(c), we show a modification of our prototype with an arc battery (Gepow GRP1507028) and without the microcontroller unit.
 For instance, to integrate our solution into a commercial product like the Oura Ring~\cite{OuraRing}, which already features a speaker and Bluetooth capability, the addition of just a microphone would be enough.
 However, there are other obstacles.
 Though relatively low-power for a wearable hand-pose tracking solution (Table.~\ref{table:rings}), active acoustic sensing, while effective, does not present the absolute best energy efficiency for a ring.
-The current power consumption of the device still only lasts about 1.75h with our Lipo battery due to the (relatively) high energy consumption of our selected flat speaker.
+The current power consumption of the device still only lasts about 1.75h with our 70mAh Lipo battery due to the (relatively) high energy consumption of our selected flat speaker.
 This speaker was a tradeoff between a slim form factor and a lower efficiency (we experimented with thicker speakers with much lower energy consumption).
-Future works on alternative hardware will make the device more energy efficient.
+The speaker's transmission power could also be lowered to reduce energy consumption.
+The speaker's current transmitted signal reaches far enough to capture the whole hand's reflection, and our cropped sensing range is much smaller than the theoretical sensing range as described in Sec.~\ref{sec: sensing-principle}.
+Our study on robustness to nearby objects further validates that when the object is within the sensing range in front of of the ring, the reflection indeed affects the signals.
+Future works on alternative hardware and reduced speaker transmission power will make the device more energy efficient.

 \paragraph{Multimodal Sensing.} In this paper, we solely employed active acoustic sensing.
 When integrated into a smart ring platform like ~\cite{OuraRing, onering}, multimodal sensing, using existing inertial measurement units (IMUs) and Photoplethysmography (PPG), can further enrich~\theDevice{}'s hand sensing capabilities~\cite{AppleWatch, onering}.
 Other sensing principles will surely complement some of~\theDevice{}'s limitations: electric field sensing may correct the blockage interference within the ring's sensing range~\cite{efring}; IMUs/capacitive proximity sensor can provide additional movement information on the instrumented finger~\cite{learning-on-the-rings} and on additional two neighboring fingers~\cite{PeriSense}.
 Additional sensors bring additional energy consumption and space constraints, posing challenges and opportunities for low-power and miniaturized sensor solutions.